 Pedestrian Safety Improvements: 50th Ave S/Wilson Ave S and S Ferdinand St

-Construction of pedestrian improvements at the intersection of 50th Avenue S, Wilson Avenue S and S Hudson Street is currently underway.
-This area will be under construction for approximately two more weeks.
+Construction of pedestrian improvements at the intersection of 50th Avenue S, Wilson Avenue S and S Hudson Street is substantially complete.
+Over the next several weeks, crews will complete permanent road striping and sign installation.

 SDOT is committed to working with the community throughout constructions.